jamie-kostaschuk/Public-Prismic-CMS-Portfolio-Template/README.md

 Since you default langauge is English, create these files. to add Japanese (or a different second language), forst go to the settings and add as a locale.
-Afterwards you will be able to make files for thr Japanese locale too.
+Afterwards you will be able to make files for the Japanese locale too.

 #### Navigation